-The 2017 Peach Belt Conference Coach of the Year, Gretchen Krumdiek will be entering into her sixth season as the Bobcat Volleyball program’s first head coach.
-In her six seasons, she has coached two All-Region players, three to All-PBC awards, the PBC Setter of the Year, and two PBC Freshman of the Year winners.
+The 2017 Peach Belt Conference Coach of the Year, Gretchen Krumdiek will be entering into her seventh season as the Bobcat Volleyball program’s first head coach.
+In her six seasons, she has coached three All-Region players, six to All-PBC awards, the PBC Player and Setter of the Year, and two PBC Freshman of the Year winners.

 2017 was a marquee season for Bobcat Volleyball, making their first trip to the NCAA Regional, including an opening-round victory over conference rival USC Aiken.
 The Bobcats took the runner-up title for the PBC Tournament and finished a program-best 24-8.
 Kayla Brockway was the PBC Setter of the Year, and Krumdieck nabbed her first PBC Coach of the Year honor.
 The Bobcats also put three players on the All-PBC Team, and four on the PBC All-Academic Team.
 GC Volleyball got its first two All-Region honors, as Taylor Svehla earned a spot on the D2CCA team and Brockway was chosen to the AVCA squad.